Devon: Human occupation

-Geography and geology
+Geography

 Devon straddles a peninsula and so, uniquely among English counties, has two separate coastlines: on the Bristol Channel and Celtic Sea in the north, and on the English Channel in the south.
 The South West Coast Path runs along the entire length of both, around 65% of which is named as Heritage Coast.
 Before the changes to English counties in 1974, Devon was the third largest county by area and the largest of the counties not divided into county-like divisions (only Yorkshire and Lincolnshire were larger and both were sub-divided into ridings or parts, respectively).
 Since 1974 the county is ranked fourth by area (due to the creation of Cumbria) amongst ceremonial counties and is the third largest non-metropolitan county.
 The island of Lundy and the reef of Eddystone are also in Devon.
 The county has more mileage of road than any other county in England.

-Inland, the Dartmoor National park lies wholly in Devon, and the Exmoor National Park lies in both Devon and Somerset.
+Inland, the Dartmoor National Park lies wholly in Devon, and the Exmoor National Park lies in both Devon and Somerset.
 Apart from these areas of high moorland the county has attractive rolling rural scenery and villages with thatched cob cottages.
 All these features make Devon a popular holiday destination.

 In South Devon the landscape consists of rolling hills dotted with small towns, such as Dartmouth, Ivybridge, Kingsbridge, Salcombe, and Totnes.
 The towns of Torquay and Paignton are the principal seaside resorts on the south coast.
 East Devon has the first seaside resort to be developed in the county, Exmouth and the more upmarket Georgian town of Sidmouth, headquarters of the East Devon District Council.
 Exmouth marks the western end of the Jurassic Coast World Heritage Site.
 Another notable feature is the coastal railway line between Newton Abbot and the Exe Estuary: the red sandstone cliffs and sea views are very dramatic and in the resorts railway line and beaches are very near.

 North Devon is very rural with few major towns except Barnstaple, Great Torrington, Bideford and Ilfracombe.
 Devon's Exmoor coast has the highest cliffs in southern Britain, culminating in the Great Hangman, a 318 m "hog's-back" hill with a 250 m cliff-face, located near Combe Martin Bay.
 Its sister cliff is the 218 m Little Hangman, which marks the western edge of coastal Exmoor.
 One of the features of the North Devon coast is that Bideford Bay and the Hartland Point peninsula are both west-facing, Atlantic facing coastlines; so that a combination of an off-shore (east) wind and an Atlantic swell produce excellent surfing conditions.
 The beaches of Bideford Bay (Woolacombe, Saunton, Westward Ho! and Croyde), along with parts of North Cornwall and South Wales, are the main centres of surfing in Britain.